theopensystemslab/planx-new/README.md

 - `apps/editor.planx.uk` is our React frontend, which consists of two main environments: an "editor" for service designers and a "preview" for public applicants.
 Our components are written with Material UI and broadly follow GOV.UK design patterns
 - `apps/hasura.planx.uk` is a [Hasura](https://hasura.io/) GraphQL engine for our PostgreSQL database
 - `apps/sharedb.planx.uk` is our implementation of [ShareDB](https://github.com/share/sharedb), a library for realtime document collaboration based on JSON Operational Transformation (OT) used in our "editor" environment
-- `infrastructure` is [Pulumi](https://www.pulumi.com/) infrastructure-as-code for configuring and managing our AWS environments
+- `infrastructure` is [Pulumi](https://www.pulumi.com/) infrastructure-as-code for configuring and managing our AWS environments.
+Its layers are packages in the root pnpm workspace, with shared dependency versions pinned via the `infrastructure` [catalog](https://pnpm.io/catalogs) in `pnpm-workspace.yaml`
 - `apps/localplanning.services` a public facing directory of PlanX services, built using [Astro](https://astro.build/).

 ## Running locally